jheagle/si-funciona/README.md

 <a name="module_objectHelpers.describeObject"></a>

 ### objectHelpers.describeObject(object) ⇒ [<code>descriptor</code>](#module_descriptorSamples..descriptor)
-Descriptor an object and return the descriptor which defines the object's structure and attributes.
+Trace an object and return the descriptor which defines the object's structure and attributes.

 **Kind**: static method of [<code>objectHelpers</code>](#module_objectHelpers)